 Many of our conservation projects target how to manage stormwater effectively, and our workshops teach solutions for reducing runoff and the amount of pollutants on the land that can wash into our streams.

 Check out the links below and attend our one of upcoming workshops!

 Learn about riparian buffers, why the are important for stream health and how to care for them.

 Learn about the many benefits of rain gardens and the rain garden projects the Conservancy has completed.

-We will be holding a rain barrel workshop at 300 Main St., Schwenksville on September 20, 2018 at 6 pm.
+We will be holding a rain barrel workshop at South 14th St, Emmaus on June 24, 2019 at 7 pm.